stonepros/stone/doc/mgr/dashboard.rst

   a built-in command, but it's also possible to import custom certificates signed and issued by a CA. See :ref:`dashboard-ssl-tls-support` for details.
-* **Auditing**: The dashboard backend can be configured to log all ``PUT``, ``POST`` and ``DELETE`` API requests in the Ceph audit log.
+* **Auditing**: The dashboard backend can be configured to log all ``PUT``, ``POST`` and ``DELETE`` API requests in the Stone audit log.
 See :ref:`dashboard-auditing` for instructions on how to enable this feature.
 * **Internationalization (I18N)**: The language used for dashboard text can be selected at run-time.

-The Ceph Dashboard offers the following monitoring and management capabilities:
+The Stone Dashboard offers the following monitoring and management capabilities:

 * **Overall cluster health**: Display performance and capacity metrics as well as cluster status.
-* **Embedded Grafana Dashboards**: Ceph Dashboard `Grafana`_ dashboards may be embedded in external applications and web pages to surface information and performance metrics gathered by the :ref:`mgr-prometheus` module.
+* **Embedded Grafana Dashboards**: Stone Dashboard `Grafana`_ dashboards may be embedded in external applications and web pages to surface information and performance metrics gathered by the :ref:`mgr-prometheus` module.
 See